frederic-arr/terraform-provider-ripedb/docs/data-sources/object.md

 page_title: "ripedb_object Data Source - ripedb"
 subcategory: ""
 description: |-
-  This data source provides information about an Autonomous System Number (ASN) object in the RIPE Database.
+  This data source provides information a generic object in the RIPE Database.
 ---

 # ripedb_object (Data Source)

-This data source provides information about an Autonomous System Number (ASN) object in the RIPE Database.
+This data source provides information a generic object in the RIPE Database.

 ## Example Usage